GokulraajJS/DevOps-Tasks/README.md

 Task 12: Create a windows VM machine in AWS and connect with RDP open CMD in windows share the about system info

 Task 13: Launch an EC2 instance (Linux and Windows) along with a web server.
 Then, create an EBS volume of 5 GB, attach it to an EC2 machine (Linux and Windows), and take a snapshot.
 Finally, create an EBS volume using the taken snapshot.

+Task 14: Set up a VPC with an Internet gateway, create a public subnet, a private subnet make a route table connecting the Internet gateway and the subnets, and launch a Linux EC2 instance by using the above vpc and public subnet.